leonid-tkach/MS_centric_projects/README.md

 These are screenshots and xlsm files for some of my projects for the Central Bank of the Russian Federation (Bank of Russia).
 There is no any data to them.
 That's why I use screenshots.

-## regular_large_tasks_vs_emloyees_vacations
+## Regular Large Tasks vs Emloyees Vacations (SharePoint/Excel/VBA)

+Staff can track the number of colleagues on leave at a given date and assignments left to complete.

+It helps staff to schedule and coordinate their leave time in an efficient manner and without management involvement.

 ![](screenshots/regular_large_tasks_vs_emloyees_vacations.png)

-## Supervisors vs supervised events
+## Supervisors vs supervised events (SharePoint/Excel/VBA)

-Regions fill in SharePoint forms about events in their territories.
-Algorithm is trying to place periods for different events compactly on the right.
-If the ribbons on the right don't look compact enough, it's obvious that responsible person provided 30-day intervals of when events may happen instead of clarifying several-day periods.
-It makes it easier to assess event info quality.
+Regional offices fill out SharePoint forms on the events held in their regions.
+The algorithm places the periods for all events compactly on the right.
+If the ribbons on the right don't look compact enough, it signals that a responsible person has provided 30-day intervals within which the events may take place instead of indicating several-day periods.
+It facilitates the assessment of event info quality.

-Supervisors in the capital accept materials for the events also through SharePoint forms.
+Supervisors at the HQ approve data via SharePoint forms.
 Their progress is on the left.

 ![](screenshots/supervisors_vs_supervised_events.png)